From Prince Albert National Park, SK to Saskatoon, SK

 The canopy also provides a niche for birds from predators.

 Decomposition and Recycling (the tree trunk, not Eve).
 This is where the trail narrows.
-Eve kept wanting to go back.
+Eve kept wanting to turn around and go back.
 Had to explain to her it was a loop.

 We got back to camp and had lunch.
 Rented a canoe from Waskesiu Marina.
 It was well setup and professional.
 Heading out on to the lake.
 It is overcast but no wind.
 Easy paddle.